visualpharm/Lunacy/docs/index_updated.md

 </p>
   <br>

-  On the other hand, you may browse through categorized sets of icons listed on the left pane of the app.
+You may browse through categorized sets of icons listed on the left pane of the app.
 Various styles can be further applied.
-Note that sets of icons available for free in SVG are highlighted</b> with <b>FREE SVG</b> label:
+Note that sets of icons available for free in SVG are highlighted</b> with <b>"Free SVG"</b> label:

    <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/search_by_categories_and_Styles.png'>